agrawal-d/cph/README.md

 **Before creating a Pull Request, please create an issue to discuss the approach.
 It makes reviewing and accepting the PR much easier.**

+## Telemetry

+The extension collects basic events defined in `src/telmetry.ts`.
+To disable, modify the setting `telemetry.telemetryLevel` (applies to all VSCode extensions).

 ## License